 Decipher, our Year 10 Enterprise team, are taking part in an Liverpool City Enterprise Competition - Head for Business.
 A Sales Activity Challenge was held on Monday 4 - Friday 8 February 2013.
 Every break time the team sold many different exciting items - Make Up Monday, Tutor Tuesday, Wild Wednesday, Fair Trade Thursday and Friday Fever.

 In April the girls gave a sales pitch to ‘Dragons’ (judges from Liverpool Vision) at an event held at a business office in the City Centre and successfully achieved five of the Dragons investing in their business.
 The team were thrilled by the feedback from the judges who stated that they were impressed by both their professionalism and their "wow factor”.
-The students are now through to the Final of the competition to be held at Liverpool Vision on Wednesday, 1 May.
-Watch this space for the results!
+The students got through to the Final of the competition held at Liverpool Vision on Wednesday, 1 May.

 NEW YORK, NEW YORK!

 Our Sixth Formers, accompanied by Mrs Cassidy, Mrs McElhinney-Samson and Mr Mark Jones, thoroughly enjoyed themselves on their trip to New York in February.
 All the usual sights were visited and a morning was spent in a secondary school.
 The following comment was received from a member of staff following our students' visit:

 "Just wanted to let you know that even the snow, rain, and sleet couldn't keep your students away!
 After school was cancelled last Friday, we were able set up for the students to come up to Hastings this morning.
 Your students were wonderfully behaved and a joy to host.
 My students really loved getting to meet kids from halfway around the world."